Hawa-Evakali/Akan_names/README.md

 ## Project Description

-This website projects a form that assists the user to generate Akan Names based on their birthdays.
+This website is a platform that assists the user to generate Akan Names based on their birth-days and gender.
 Author(s) information
-Hawa Evakalu.
+Hawa Evakali.

 ## Prerequisities

 You need to have git installed
-You can install it with the following command in your terminal $ sudo apt install git-all
+You can install it with the following command in your terminal $ sudo apt install git-all If you are using Ubuntu
 ## Setup instructions

 To access this project on your local files, you can always clone this project using these steps